amplitude/amplitude-docs/content/collections/analytics/en/web-analytics.md

 If you haven’t already read up on the basics of building charts in Amplitude, you should do so before proceeding.

 ## Analyze industry-standard metrics
-The Web Analytics space offers four sets of insights with default metrics, as well as optional goals or key outcomes, that you are driving users to:
+Web Analytics offers four sets of insights with default metrics, as well as optional goals or key outcomes, that you are driving users to:

 - **Traffic by Channel**: Provides an overview of users visiting your product by channel.
 Metrics include visitors, bounce rate, session totals, average session duration, sessions per user, and web analytics views.
 - **Traffic by Campaign**: Provides an overview of the users visiting your product by campaign.
 Metrics include visitors, bounce rate, session totals, average session duration, sessions per user, and any defined goals.